 Cassidie Carmen Bates (2015)

-Cassidie Carmen Bates is an alumni of Da Vinci Charter Academy from the Class of 2015.
+Cassidie Carmen Bates is an alumna of Da Vinci Charter Academy, Class of 2015.
 After graduating, Cassidie attended UC Berkeley and majored in Legal Studies and Public Policy.
 While at Cal, Cassidie had the opportunity to be a founding member of a non-profit organization that supports survivors of human trafficking in the Bay Area.
-She spent time studying in Europe and living in the Middle East to conduct research on the Israeli-Palestinean conflict.
-She now works as the Policy & Advocacy Manager at the Food Bank of Contra Costa & Solano where she advocates for food-security and anti-poverty legislation along with community action.
-Cassidie is passionate about giving back to Da Vinci by creating a space for alumni to connect with one another and with the school that helped shape us.
+She's been with the Food Bank of Contra Costa & Solano since 2019, now serving as the Government & Public Affairs Manager, where she advocates for food-security and anti-poverty legislation alongside community members with lived experience.
+Cassidie loves to travel, and is working on her goal to visit every National Park; she's currently visited 28 of 62!
+Cassidie is passionate about giving back to Da Vinci through creating a space for alumni to connect with one another and with the school that helped shape us.

 Beau Runyan (2011)

 Chief Technology Officer

 Beau Runyan graduated from Da Vinci High School is 2011 where he ventured off to Southern California working at Warner Bros.
 Studios.
 After realizing Hollywood was not the life for him he moved back to Davis, California in 2016 where he became a Paraeducator for Da Vinci!
 After 4 years of empowering Special Education Students he moved to Davis Joint Unified School District as an Instructional Technology Specialist.
 Currently he is DJUSD's Digital Instruction Administrator building the bridge between Instruction and the Technology Department.
 In Beau's free time he loves to play with his dog, visit the California foothills with his husband and entertain himself in some video games.
 Beau is excited to give his tech knowledge to the Da Vinci community.

 Da Vinci Charter Academy Principal